double16/shyhurricane/docs/solves.md

-These are the CTFs that have been solved by shyhurricane and the models used.
+These are the CTFs that have been solved, or close to solved by shyhurricane and the models used.

 # Hack-the-Box